Frequently Asked Questions

 Many of our clients start out with Companion Care to provide them with friendship and social engagement and possibly other tasks such as light housekeeping and medication reminders.
 However, as their needs change, we're here to adapt and change with them.
 We look to maintain a relationship of trust, collaboration and support with each client and their family, however one's needs and life evolves.

 If you feel that home care may be beneficial for you or someone you love, reach out to us to learn more.
-We also offer a free in-home assessment to help you determine whether home care is right for you or your loved one.
+We also offer an in-home assessment to help you determine whether home care is right for you or your loved one.
 A member of our Care Team can usually meet with you within 24 hours depending on how urgently you may need service.

 At CareHeartedly, we understand the many benefits of creating a long-term relationship between a client and their caregiver.
 And we know that trust and rapport between the client, caregiver and the client's family is essential to establishing an enjoyable caregiving experience.
 So from the very beginning, we make every effort to make the best match and also introduce clients to their proposed caregiver or caregivers even before service starts.